Jordan-Dennis/Miyake/To Do's.md

 So the next problem is that the $\Delta C14$ is measured as a percentage and as a result I need to add this to the calculations.
 It also means that I have been plotting the wrong thing this entire time.

 The relevant bit of ticktack code seems to be `d_14_c = (data[:, index] - box_steady_state) / box_steady_state * 1000`, where data comes from the function `run_bin`.
 This resutrns the actual C14 concentrations.Now I just need to work out how to get the `box_steady_state`.
 It is literally retrieved from the brehm equilibriation.
 That is easy dope but -> Possibly problematic.

+In the main scope I plan to run `profile_gradients` using the afore constructed equilibrium position.
+This will prevent that repetition.
+I still need to run the burn in period, which can also be passed as `u0` whereas I will use `steady_state` to represent the already burnt in position.